Super-stability in the Student-Project Allocation Problem with Ties

 since some student in $S_1$ is assigned in $M$ to two or more projects offered by different lecturers.
-Inequality \eqref{eqn-multiple-assignment-2} contradicts \eqref{eqn-multiple-assignment-1}.
+Inequality \eqref{eqn-multiple-assignment-2} contradicts Inequality \eqref{eqn-multiple-assignment-1}.
 Hence, our claim is established.
 As some lecturer $l_k$ has fewer assignees in $M^*$ than in $M$, it follows that $l_k$ is undersubscribed in $M^*$, since no lecturer is oversubscribed in $M$.
 In particular, there exists some project $p_j \in P_k$ and some student, say $s_i$, such that $p_j$ is undersubscribed in $M^*$ and $(s_i, p_j) \in M \setminus M^*$.
 Since $(s_i, p_j) \in M$, then $p_j$ must have been in the head of $s_i$'s preference list when $s_i$ applied to $p_j$ during the algorithm's execution.
-Also, since Lemma \ref{pair-deletion} guarantees that no super-stable pair is deleted during an execution of the algorithm, $s_i$ cannot be assigned to any project that she prefers to $p_j$ in $M^*$.
+By Lemma \ref{pair-deletion}, either $s_i$ is unassigned in $M^*$ or $s_i$ prefers $p_j$ to $M^*(s_i)$ or $s_i$ is indifferent between them.
 Hence $(s_i, p_j)$ blocks $M^*$, a contradiction.